-We’re currently reviewing Dell’s new XPS Ultrabooks which is why they’re not in the list.
+We’re going to be reviewing a wave of new Ultrabooks, including the Asus Zenbook Pro, in the very near future.
 In its absence the HP EliteBook X360 G2 is our current pick for best Ultrabook Overall.
 If you’re looking to spend a little less, the Lenovo IdeaPad 720S is the best-value Ultrabook at the moment.
 We’ve recently reviewed the Asus ZenBook Pro 15, an excellent ultrabook which earned a Trusted Reviews Recommended accolade.
 These are the best three ultrabooks you can pick up right now.

 How we test Ultrabooks